-With the holiday season around the corner, it’s time to start thinking about travel and road trips.
-Maybe you or a loved one will be driving halfway across the country to be home for the holidays.
+With the holiday season coming to an end, it’s time to start thinking about travel and road trips.
+Maybe you or a loved one will be driving halfway across the country to get home from holiday visits.
+Maybe travel is on your list of goals for the new year.
+Either way it’s a good time to plan that road trip.
 Road trips are great fun, but they’re not always great for your health.
 Your body doesn’t appreciate sitting in a cramped car for hours on end, eating greasy food, and chugging caffeine to stay alert.

 However, road trips don’t have to be bad for you.
 There are ways that you can make traveling better for your health!